kaizhuanren/ecma262-c-parser/TESTING.md

 make test
 ```

-This target runs the CLI on every `.js` file located under `tests/cases/`.
+This target runs the CLI on every `.js` file located under
+`tests/cases/valid/` and expects each run to succeed.
+It also executes the
+parser against every sample in `tests/cases/invalid/` and fails the test suite
+if any of those files parse without reporting an error.

 ## 4. Manual Checks